 After that, the uniformed men opened a 2 x 1 meter-sized door in the border fence and pushed the whole transit group back to Turkey.

-After that the transit group started to walk barefoot, as their shoes had been taken earlier, for about 3 hours until they arrived at the village of Küçüköğünlü.
+The respondent reported that the transit group started to walk barefoot, as their shoes had been taken earlier, for about 3 hours until they arrived at the village of Küçüköğünlü.
 They asked citizens for help and one member of the group spoke Turkish so they were able to communicate but he said: “they don’t want to help us.
-They don’t want problems!” so the group continued walking for 8 hours on unpaved roads until they reached Edirne.
+They don’t want problems!” so the group reportedly continued walking for 8 hours on unpaved roads until they reached Edirne.